12 Top-Rated Things to Do in Puerto Escondido

 For now, tourists who are already in the know flock to its expansive shores to get lost in nature, eat fabulous food, break a sweat, or simply unplug and relax.
 Puerto Escondido is one of the more populated communities on the coast of Oaxaca, but that's not saying all that much.
 Still, in recent years, the rise of design hotels and Airbnbs, food markets, and barefoot luxe beachfront restaurants, have started to put it on the map.

 Puerto Escondido's tourist attractions and things to do make it incredibly special.
-It has some of the best surf spots in the world, rich wildlife, hot springs, and ancient culture.
+It has some of the best surf spots in Mexico, and also in the world.
+It's also rich wildlife, hot springs, and ancient culture.
 The destination is at a tipping point, however, before it plunges into the depths of mainstream Mexico.
 So if you want to visit before it becomes the next "it" spot, you're going to want to go now and check out our list of the top things to do in Puerto Escondido.

 1. Surf the Waves